 So if you’re not familiar with what this recipe is about, let me tell you.
-It’s brining sliced jalepenos in liquid that’s sweet and tangy.
-So after it sits for a bit of time, the flavor of the jalapenos, the sweetness and tanginess from the brine all combine into a really yummy condiment!!
+It’s brining sliced jalapenos in liquid that’s sweet and tangy.
+So after it sits for a bit of time, the flavor of the jalapenos, the sweetness, and the tanginess from the brine all combine into a really yummy condiment!!

 Well, I use it as a condiment.
 Serve it on a cracker lined with cream cheese and it’s fantastic!
-The creaminess from the cheese helps cool down the spicyness from the cowboy candy, and the cracker helps add a bit of the crunch as well!
+The creaminess from the cheese helps cool down the spiciness from the sweet jalapenos, and the cracker helps add a bit of crunch as well!

-You could also serve some on tacos, or add a bit of kick to some salads (imagine chicken salad with a few of those chopped up in the mix??
+You could also serve some on tacos, as a fantastic topping for some brats, or add a bit of kick to some salads (imagine chicken salad with a few of those chopped up in the mix??
 YUM!).

 This recipe has leftover brine so you could use that to brine up some hard-boiled eggs!!
 So delicious!
 If you like pickled eggs – just drop a few hard-boiled eggs in the brine, leave them for about a week in the fridge, and voila!